Skip to content

 sudo apt install responder

-- Run Responder with default settings: Replace ens224 with the name of your network interface.
+3. Run Responder with default settings, Replace ens224 with the name of your network interface:

 sudo responder -I ens224

-Responder actively listens for LLMNR, NBT-NS, and MDNS requests on your network and responds to them.
+Responder actively listens for LLMNR, NBT-NS, and MDNS requests on the network and responds to them.
 When it captures a hash, it saves it in the /usr/share/responder/logs directory.
-You can monitor the activity either directly in the terminal or by checking the log files.
+You can monitor activity either directly in the terminal or by reviewing the log files.

-- Terminal Output: Responder displays captured hashes and other relevant information directly in the terminal.
+• Terminal Output: Responder displays captured hashes and relevant information in real time.

-- Log Files: Captured hashes are saved in the /usr/share/responder/logs directory.
+• Log Files: Captured hashes are stored in /usr/share/responder/logs.

 hashcat -m 5600 captured_ntlmv2 /usr/share/wordlists/rockyou.txt